rpinset/all-addons-OCA/fs_storage/readme/USAGE.rst

   on the protocol used and are described in the fsspec documentation.
 * Resolve env vars.
 This options resolves the protocol options values starting with $ from environment variables
+* Check Connection Method.
+If set, Odoo will always check the connection before using a storage and it will remove the fs connection from the cache if the check fails.

+  * ``Create Marker file`` : create a hidden file on remote and then check it exists with Use it if you have write access to the remote and if it is not an issue to leave the marker file in the root directory.
+  * ``List file`` : list all files from the root directory.
+You can use it if the directory path does not contain a big list of files (for performance reasons)

 Some protocols defined in the fsspec package are wrappers around other protocols.
 For example, the SimpleCacheFileSystem protocol is a wrapper